I recommend every cyclist should tour the Ring of Kerry. The Ring of Kerry is a 179km winding route for tourists.

 On the old butter road, you will pass through Caherdaniel Village, home to ancient writers and poets.
 Kerry Way is now a mix of new and old atmospheres as the quaint village stands on the Derrynane Bay shore.
 See my webpage on Derrynane Beach here.

 Close by is the village of Castlecove, which has a beach called the white strand.
 If you miss the Caherciveen Ring Fort, Staigue Fort is around here.
 It is a superb example of an old megalithic Irish ring fort.
-It is a little bit off the beaten track, turning left just before Castlecove.
-It is well signposted.
+It is a little bit off the beaten track, turning left just before Castlecove and it is well signposted.

 Sneem has always been associated with a relaxed way of life.
 Located right on the famous Ring of Kerry route, Sneem is nestled between the wild rugged coast and the mountains.
 It offers some of the county’s best views, which you will experience as you cycle through.

 The Sneem River splits the village in two.
-Sneem market features craft shops and art for you to enjoy every Tuesday.
-In the vicinity, there are approved Riding Stables that provide you with the most scenic trips.
+Sneem market features craft shops and art for you to enjoy every Tuesday and in the vicinity, there are approved Riding Stables that provide you with the most scenic trips.

 Water sports are available and include canoeing, diving, sailing, windsurfing, and sea kayaking.
 Rainbow trout is widely available 4 km away at Lough Fadda.
 There is a lovely beach in the area with rugged mountains that hiking enthusiasts will love.